CANopen Analyzer - Easily Log PDO/SDO Data From Machines

 Want to get input on your CANopen data logging use case?
 Reach out for free sparring!Contact us

-Why is the CANedge a great CANopen logger?
+Why use the CANedge for logging CANopen data?

 Log data out-the-box.
 Standalone.
 Link your vehicle to your server in <2 minutes